 - Dealing with the outstanding claims of a large European insurer to include technical and legal aspects of a large portfolio of claims in London and Singapore.

 - Appointed as the claims department of a fixed premium P&I underwriting agency writing business on behalf of a Lloyd’s Syndicate.
 Seasia handles the claims from cradle to grave, including receipt of notification of the claim on a 24/365 basis, appointment of surveyors, provision of security, collation of documents, claims handling and settlement and surrogated recovery or defence.

 - Appointed as the claims responder and overseeing major claims for a Lloyd’s Broker (wholesale) and its clients, providing a 24/365 service.

-- C Solutions was retained to advise on large volume claims for a major liner operator and their International Group P&I Club.
-Based in Asia, our specialised Container Claims Handling Unit investigates preliminary damage reports and instructs surveyors as necessary, with C Solutions handling all ensuing claims.
+- Our partner was retained to advise on large volume claims for a major liner operator and their International Group P&I Club.
+Based in Asia, our specialised Container Claims Handling Unit investigates preliminary damage reports and instructs surveyors as necessary, as well as handling all ensuing claims.
 Through centralising the claims process and taking a view on whether a survey is necessary, our involvement reduced costs for the container line and its Club by at least 75% of historical costs.